 If you are reading this then you, or someone you love, has a domestic battery, domestic assault, or attempted strangulation charge.
 You need the representation of a domestic violence attorney.

-Domestic Assault and Domestic Battery are both crimes of Domestic Violence.
+Domestic Battery is a crime of Domestic Violence.
 “Unlawful touching” is what constitutes a battery in Idaho’s domestic violence statutes.
 Unlawfully touching a spouse, former spouse or someone you have a child in common, makes it “domestic”.
 It can also be domestic violence if you were cohabiting with the person.

 What can happen to me if I’m found guilty?